mikro-orm/mikro-orm/docs/docs/installation.md

 as well as use different file name:

 > Do not forget to install `ts-node` when enabling `useTsNode` flag.

+> The `useTsNode` is used only when executing the CLI, it is not respected when
+> running your app.

 MikroORM will always try to load the first available config file, based on the order in `configPaths`.
 This means that if you specify the first item as the TS